 In fact, stress goes hand-in-hand with a meaningful life.
 People who’re busier tend to be happier, and people with a sense of purpose tend to live longer.
 So, stress isn’t a sign that something’s wrong with your life; it’s a sign that you’re meaningfully engaged in things you care about.

-Do get our complete 15-page summary for (i) a breakdown of the biochemical changes, symptoms, roles and effects associated with each of the stress responses above, and (ii) research studies to show the relationship between stress and happiness/well-being.
+Do get our complete book summary for (i) a breakdown of the biochemical changes, symptoms, roles and effects associated with each of the stress responses above, and (ii) research studies to show the relationship between stress and happiness/well-being.

 Using Interventions to Change your Stress Mindset